Skip to site navigation Skip to main content Skip to footer site map

 “I wanted to end it all because I thought I had failed myself as a corpsman.
 I had failed myself as far as I was concerned by not being the best Soldier that I could be.
 I felt like I also failed my family.
 My father had been a military man.
 He always told me: ‘When you serve, you serve 100 percent.
 Don’t come back any less than that.’”

-You can also call the Veterans Crisis Line, Dial 988 then Press 1, use the online chat service, or send a text message to 838255.
+You can also contact the Veterans Crisis Line, Dial 988 then press 1, use the online chat service, or send a text message to 838255.
 The Veterans Crisis Line offers free, confidential support, 24 hours a day, 7 days a week, 365 days a year.
 The Veterans Crisis Line can also connect you with a suicide prevention coordinator at your local VA.

-You can also take a confidential self-check quiz to better understand what you’re going through and if it may be a good idea to seek professional help.
-Your anonymous answers to a brief list of questions will be reviewed by an experienced counselor who will then send you a personal response to a secure website.
+You can also take a confidential self-check quiz to better understand what you’re going through and determine whether it might be a good idea to seek professional help.
+Your anonymous answers to a brief list of questions will be reviewed by an experienced counselor who will then send you a personal response on a secure website.
 The counselor will also provide you with resources and options for further follow-up.

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.